Kiss Kasket

 The Kiss Kasket is an item of merchandise licensed by the rock band Kiss.
 It is a casket decorated with a Kiss logo and pictures of the band members.
 In introducing the Kiss Kasket, Gene Simmons said, "I love livin', but this makes the alternative look pretty damn good."
-The Kiss Kasket went on sale in 2001; as of 2008, it was no longer available from Kiss' website.
+The Kiss Kasket went on sale in 2001; as of 2008, the original incarnation was no longer available from Kiss's website.
 As of February 2011, the second-generation models of the Kiss Kasket became available on Kiss's website.

 Dimebag Darrell, the guitarist of Pantera and Damageplan, was buried in a Kiss Kasket donated by Simmons at Darrell’s funeral in 2004.
-His brother Vinnie Paul, the drummer of Pantera, Damageplan, and Hellyeah, was also buried in a Kiss Kasket at his funeral in 2018.
+His brother, Vinnie Paul—the drummer of Pantera, Damageplan, and Hellyeah—was also buried in a Kiss Kasket at his funeral in 2018.